kyrahabattoir/ToyWebBridge/Readme.md

 * If no **DeviceNameCloaking** is set, entries in **NameCloakingTable** will be replaced by their respective value.
 * Values in **NameCloakingTable** don't have to be unique (duplicates will be given a unique number).

+## Using multiple identical devices
+Using multiple identical devices is supported and duplicates will show as "Devicename 2" , "Devicename 3" and so on.
+There is currently no way to uniquely identify each device under the ButtPlug API, so they are registered on a first come, first served basis.

 ## API
 Examples use localhost:5000 as the Toy Web Bridge address and "Lovense Hush" as the device.